xuanluo2016/payment-channel-performance/README.md

 $ docker-compose -f docker-compose.kafka.yml logs -f broker | grep "started"
 ```

-- Start the transaction generator and the fraud detector (will run in the background):
+- Start the transaction generator and detector (will run in the background):

 ```bash
 $ docker-compose up -d